Real Versus Virtual Activism

 So… Since awareness and reflection can lead to action… I figured I would ask:

 - Is this pattern something you notice in yourself?

 - Could you be taking more real world action for the causes that you digitally and virtually support so strongly?

 - Is your real world behaviour a fair reflection of the commitment you show online?

 Please, please know that I certainly feel that the virtual campaigner has a role and a valid voice – of course…

-- Continue to like and share good media that inspires and educates.
+- Continue to like and share good media – this form of virtual activism inspires and educates.

 - Continue to offer useful and motivating comments and ideas.